Central Nervous System Infections

 Encephalitis

 Encephalitis is an infection of brain tissue that presents with a level of brain dysfunction and signs of infection such as fever.
 In the setting of meningoencephalitis it can often be difficult to differentiate between viral and bacterial causes, particularly if there are no typical associated features.
-If there is uncertainty it is important to also commence empirical antibiotics early (see Acute Bacterial Meningitis in Central Nervous System Infections chapter).
+If there is uncertainty it is important to also commence empirical antibiotics early (see Acute Bacterial Meningitis in Central Nervous System Infections).

 Antimicrobial